Please know that while there is a large volume of plant material we can not guarantee that things will not sell out.Herbaceous Perennials

 Origanum rotundifolium ‘Kent Beauty’ (Ornamental Oregano) – A real beauty of a plant!
 The blue-green trailing foliage is heart shaped and looks great planted in a wall or softening the edge of a container.
 In summer, pink flowers are produced inside of chartreuse bracts – a very effective combination.
 Hardy to zone 5, it only needs good drainage and full sun to guarantee success.

-Paeonia x Itoh 'Sequestered Sunshine' (Itoh Peony) - In 1948 Toichi Itoh of Japan crossed tree peonies with herbaceous peonies and came up with this exciting group of new selections.
-Sequestered Sunshine has large, robust yellow flowers, representing its tree peony heritage, with a more compact habit from its herbaceous peony genes.
+Paeonia x Itoh 'Bartzella' (Itoh Peony) - In 1948 Toichi Itoh of Japan crossed tree peonies with herbaceous peonies and came up with this exciting group of new selections.
+Bartzella has large, robust yellow flowers with a touch of red, representing its tree peony heritage, with a more compact habit from its herbaceous peony genes.
 The result is a beautiful plant that is rarely seen in Gardens or for sale.
 Best grown in full sun and soils that are humus enriched, yet well drained.
 Zone 4 hardy.

-Penstemon digitalis ‘Husker Red’ (Smooth White Penstemon) – A very drought tolerant and long lived perennial, it has deep burgundy red foliage, and pinkish white flowers on tall stems.
+Penstemon digitalis ‘Dark Towers’ (Smooth White Penstemon) – A very drought tolerant and long lived perennial, it has deep wine-red foliage, and pinkish white flowers on tall stems.
 It looks its best when grown in full sun and well-drained soils.
-The 1996 Perennial Plant of the Year!

 Persicaria amplexicaulis ‘Firetail’ (Fleece Flower) – Deep red spikes of flowers 3-5” long are produced from July to September.
 Growing to 4’, it can be grown in sun or shade, although the broad textured foliage and red flowers look the best in some shade.
-Moist site tolerant.
+Moist site toleranNOT AVAILABLE 2018

 Persicaria polymorpha – Growing to 5’, this non-invasive plant will produce large white flowers in June and July.
 Looks like a large Goats Beard.
 Not fussy as to soil type (does not do well in overly wet soils), in sun or light shade.
 As I found out at the Gala last September, this was one of Wolfgang Oehme's favorite plants to use in the Garden for its impressive scale and ability to provide attractive flowers with little maintenance!